sammndhr/gridsome-remark-embed-snippet/README.md

 > Gridsome markdown remark transformer plugin to embed the contents of specified files as code snippets.

-This plugin is the gridsome equivalent of the [gatsby-remark-embed-snippet](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-remark-embed-snippet) plugin.
+This plugin is the gridsome equivalent of [gatsby-remark-embed-snippet](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-remark-embed-snippet) plugin.

 ## Install